Nicholasli1995/EgoNet/README.md

 News:

+(2022-??-??): v-1.1 will be released which include pre-trained models for other object classes (Pedestrian and Cyclist in KITTI).

 (2021-08-16): v-1.0 is released.
 The training documentation is added.

 (2021-06-21): v-0.9 (beta version) is released. **The inference utility is here!** For Q&A, go to [discussions](https://github.com/Nicholasli1995/EgoNet/discussions).
 If you believe there is a technical problem, submit to [issues](https://github.com/Nicholasli1995/EgoNet/issues).